Credit: Daria Bishop

 ABOUT BINA

 Bina is a frequent public speaker whose appearances have included the TED mainstage — where she closed the 2019 conference — NPR, Aspen Ideas, CNN, and university campuses around the world.
 She delivered the 2021 Commencement address at the University of Southern California, and received an honorary doctorate from USC in 2022.
-Her speech was featured as a top commencement address of the year by The New York Times and appears in the anthology Speaking While Female: 75 Extraordinary Speeches by American Women.
+That speech — on courage — was featured as a top commencement address of the year by The New York Times and appears in the anthology Speaking While Female: 75 Extraordinary Speeches by American Women.

 Bina has worked in Alaska, India, Cuba, Mexico, Vietnam, and Guatemala; she grew up in a small town in Ohio.
 Her early endeavors abroad and at home included translating Spanish and English in emergency rooms, teaching writing to Harlem high school students, working the graveyard shift at a hotel in the Arctic wilderness, lobster fishing in Baja California Sur, and cataloguing films for a cinema critic in Havana.